andyyou/react-coverflow/README.md

 #### Options

-* displayQuantityOfSide: The number of display image from center to the one side end.
+* displayQuantityOfSide [number]: The number of display image from center to the one side end.
-* navigation: Enable navigation buttons (prev, next).
+* navigation [boolean]: Enable navigation buttons (prev, next). (defalut: false)
+* enableHeading [boolean]: Show or hide the heading form img tag alt. (defalut: true)

 ## Contributors